Load TPC-H Data into SingleStore

 Note

-The SQL Editor only runs the queries you have selected, so make sure you have them all selected before selecting Run.
+The SQL Editor only runs the queries that you select, so ensure you have them all selected before selecting Run.

 1. Run the following SQL commands to create the pipelines: